jonrau1/100-Days-of-Cloud/README.md

 > - [Day 16](./days/day16/) Redid this repo...that's it.
 LinkedIn post about plans.

 > - [Day 17](./days/day17/) Updated Python script to dynamically create and/or update WAF Web ACLs.
 Includes sample AWS-managed Rule Groups within the Web ACL

+> - [Day 18](./days/day18/) Python script to create an S3 Bucket for WAF Logging and setup logging.
+Small script included to generate WAF logs.